atelierbram/AtelierSchemes-kitty/README.md

 ## AtelierSchemes
 More information on these colorschemes can be found at [atelierbram.github.io/syntax-highlighting/atelier-schemes/](https://atelierbram.github.io/syntax-highlighting/atelier-schemes/)

+## Templating
+To be able to follow the guidelines from the [kitty-themes](https://github.com/kovidgoyal/kitty-themes) repo - and thus to have some extra meta-data in comments in the theme files - a simple templating system with variables in PHP (with Curl) is used for generating the files.
+For the curious: those can be found in de `db` folder.

 ## Credits
-Thanks to [unglitched](https://github.com/unglitched) for creating and sharing [`iterm2kitty.py`](https://gist.github.com/atelierbram/a1389a9a9a825b933dd8ae88220fc5fd) which was used in converting these themes (from iTerm2) to kitty syntax.
+Thanks to [unglitched](https://github.com/unglitched) for creating and sharing [`iterm2kitty.py`](https://gist.github.com/atelierbram/a1389a9a9a825b933dd8ae88220fc5fd) which was initially used in converting these themes (from iTerm2) to kitty syntax.

 ## Licence
 Released under [MIT Licence](https://atelierbram.mit-license.org)